Adiiks/microservices-school/README.md

 - opening registration for lesson
 - getting list of registrations (pagination)
 - student can register or unregister to lesson
+- checking if lesson exists based on ID
+## Attendance Service

+Service for managing attendacies.
+Service offers following features:

+- creating list of attendacies of students
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.